keith-merchant-ibm/vpc-on-classic-1/vsi_migration_FAQs.md

 * Up to 80 Gbps network performance on virtual server profiles
 * Block storage is larger in Gen 2
 * Quotas and limits are increased for some features in Gen 2; see [Gen 1 and Gen 2 Quota and Limit Comparisons](/docs/vpc-on-classic?topic=vpc-on-classic-migrating-quotas-limits) for details
-* All new features, including Auto Scaling and Network Flow Logs, are being developed for Gen 2 only
+* All new features, including Auto Scaling and Flow Logs for VPC, are being developed for Gen 2 only.

 ## When do I need to be fully migrated?